 The following information is intended to provide general guidance.
 Please note, DMAR encourages its members to comply with the Division’s guidance, but it cannot provide members with advice concerning specific circumstances.
 If you have specific questions regarding your activities, we encourage you to contact your own legal counsel.

-Can I practice real estate under Colorado’s stay-at-home order?
+Can I practice real estate under Colorado’s current Safer-at-Home order?

 Can I hold open houses right now?

 Yes.
 The Eighth Amended Public Health Order 20-28 “Safer at Home," dated June 30, 2020, states: “All Field Services, including real estate, may resume operations, in accordance with the requirements of this Order including Appendix B. Real estate includes in-person real estate showings and marketing services which must adhere to Social Distancing Requirements with cleaning and disinfection between each showing.
 Open houses must follow the Indoor Event requirements in Section I.H.4 of this Order.”